faros-ai/faros-events-cli/README.md

 CLI for reporting events to Faros platform.

 The purpose of this script is to abstract away the schema structure of the various CI/CD Faros canonical models.
-Now when attempting to send a deployment or build event to Faros, only the field values need to be specified and the script takes care of structuring and sending the request.
+When attempting to send a deployment or build event to Faros, only the field values need to be specified and the script takes care of structuring and sending the request.

 ## :zap: Usage